-In both, games have proven to be one of my go-tos when it comes to materials for treatment because of their ability to be used for a variety of goals.
-Not only for therapy, these games are also great to have around the house and play with at home!
-(Parents) you may already even have a few…
+Games have proven to be one of our go-tos when it comes to materials for treatment because of their ability to be used for various speech and language goals.
+These are great not only for therapy but also to play with at home!

-It should also be noted that just because one game falls within one category, it does not mean that it cannot be targeted in another speech or language area!
-I certainly use a combination of these games for a variety of speech and language skills (e.g., I use Jenga to target SO many skill areas - social skills, WH questions, spatial concepts, etc.).
+While we listed our favorite games for targeting different skills, these are not hard and fast rules at all!
+You can use a combination of these games for a variety of speech and language skills (e.g., Jenga is great for targeting SO many skill areas - social communication, WH questions, spatial concepts, etc.).
 Once you become more familiar with a game and its setup, you’ll also be able to make your own assessments as to the additional language concepts you can target.

 We would highly recommend having a few of these on hand as quick therapy go-tos.
-Another plus to board games, ALL games target following directions and attending - skills that are important to generalize at any age.
-Our TOP games include:
+In general, board games, ALL games target following directions and attending - skills that are important to generalize at any age!

 Speech Therapy Games for Turn-Taking (beginner level)

 Pop the Pig - Ages 4+ (2-6 players); players take turns rolling a die and feeding the pig burgers.
 Don’t let him pop!
-Promotes color awareness and counting.
+This game also promotes color awareness and counting.

 Pop-up Pirate - Ages 4+ (2-4 players); players take turns inserting different color swords into the barrel.
 Suspenseful for kids and doesn’t require batteries!